DARTH Self Reported Market Capitalization Reaches $638.29 Million (DAH)

-DARTH (DAH) traded flat against the U.S. dollar during the twenty-four hour period ending at 15:00 PM ET on July 8th.
-During the last week, DARTH has traded 0.2% lower against the U.S. dollar.
-DARTH has a market cap of $638.29 million and $1.48 worth of DARTH was traded on exchanges in the last 24 hours.
-One DARTH token can now be purchased for about $0.20 or 0.00001160 BTC on exchanges.
+DARTH (DAH) traded flat against the U.S. dollar during the 24-hour period ending at 20:00 PM ET on July 13th.
+One DARTH token can now be purchased for $0.20 or 0.00001160 BTC on exchanges.
+DARTH has a total market capitalization of $638.29 million and approximately $1.48 worth of DARTH was traded on exchanges in the last day.
+In the last week, DARTH has traded 0.2% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.